smarquina/data-import/README.md

 1. Create `.env` file: copy or rename `.env.example` located in project root folder.
 Run `php artisan key:generate` to generate a new application key.

+2. Install dependencies: to install all app dependencies, run `composer install`.
+If you will modify styles or JS, you'll need also npm modules installed.
+Run `npm i` to install al packages dependencies.

-2. Setup database: First of all, create your database and set corresponding connection parameters in the `.env` file.
+3. Setup database: First of all, create your database and set corresponding connection parameters in the `.env` file.

-3. migrate & seed: to generate migrations run command `php artisan migrate`.
-Then run seeds with `php artisan db:seed`
+4. migrate & seed: to generate migrations run command `php artisan migrate`.
+Then run seeds with `php artisan db:seed`.

-4. start queue workers:
+5. start queue workers:

     <ins>If application runs under Windows system:</ins>